$C$-self-adjoint contractive extensions of $C$-symmetric non-densely defined contractions: Introduction

 Let us sketch the main results of this paper.
 In Theorem \ref{kvit20ab} we describe all $C$-self-adjoint bounded extensions of a non-densely defined $C$-symmetric bounded operator.
 A description of these extensions has been already established in \cite[Theorem 1]{Raikh1975}.
 Our Theorem \ref{kvit20ab} gives a new form of such extensions.

-Theorem \ref{abe17a} contains a complete description of all contractive $C$-self-adjoint extensions of a non-densely defined $C$-symmetric contraction.
+Theorems \ref{abe17a} and \ref{kbg08ab} contain complete descriptions of all contractive $C$-self-adjoint extensions of a non-densely defined $C$-symmetric contraction and $C$-self-adjoint unitary extensions of a $C$-symmetric non-densely defined isometry.
 For this we use Crandall's parameterization \cite{Crandal} of contractive extensions of non-densely defined contractions.

 A particular emphasis in this paper is on the uniqueness of the corresponding extensions.
-In Theorem \ref{kkvit23ab} we characterize the uniqueness of $C$-self-adjoint contractive extensions by various equivalent conditions and Theorem \ref{ber22aa} characterizes the uniqueness of $C$-self-adjoint maximal dissipative extensions.
+In Theorems \ref{kkvit23ab} and \ref{kbg08ab}, we characterize the uniqueness of $C$-self-adjoint contractive extensions and $C$-self-adjoint unitary extensions, respectively.
+Theorems \ref{ber22aa} and \ref{kbh10aa} deal with the uniqueness of $C$-self-adjoint maximal dissipative extensions and self-adjoint extensions.